 5. Giving back

 We’ve all used Microsoft at one point or another, whether it’s when we run Windows on our laptop, write up a report in MS Words, play the last game on Kinect, or send an email to a coworker through Exchange (using Outlook).
 And that’s just a few of the scenarios.
-The numbers speak for themselves, but so do the great products and services.
+The numbers speak for themselves, but so do the great products and services, along with valuable options like taking advantage of a Microsoft Certification Exam Voucher to receive verified certification that can be put on a resume.
 And that’s why businesses continue to depend on Microsoft.

 Credit for the writing and research of this article and content goes to Zack Schuler of Cal Net Technology Group, Founder & CEO